 DEF UK is DEF’s first international chapter.
-It was launched in 2015 with the following mission: identify and engage a network of disruptive thinkers within the officer corps in order to develop bottom-up ideas that will improve delivery of defense.
+It was launched in 2015 with the following mission: identify and engage a network of disruptive thinkers within the military in order to develop bottom-up ideas that will improve delivery of defense.
 Although DEF UK is independent of the British military, it is hoped that the creation of a marketplace of ideas will improve how the military operates.
-The primary vehicle for DEF UK is informal meetings in which iconoclastic officers come together to debate, learn, network and have fun.
+The primary vehicle for DEF UK is informal meetings in which iconoclastic officers and soldiers come together to debate, learn, network and have fun.
 These can either be small DEF agoras, which are generally evening meetings, or longer format DEFx conferences.

 START YOUR OWN DEF CHAPTER